Cecil Rhodes: Political views

 However others have disputed these views.
 For example, historian Raymond C. Mensing notes that Rhodes has the reputation as the most flamboyant exemplar of the British imperial spirit, and always believed that British institutions were the best.
 Mensing argues that Rhodes quietly developed a more nuanced concept of imperial federation in Africa, and that his mature views were more balanced and realistic.
 According to Mensing, "Rhodes was not a biological or maximal racist.
 Despite his support for what became the basis for the apartheid system, he is best seen as a cultural or minimal racist".
 In a 2016 opinion piece for The Times, Oxford University professor Nigel Biggar argued that although Rhodes was a committed imperialist, the charges of racism against him are unfounded.
 In a 2021 article, Biggar further argued that:

 If Rhodes was a racist, he would not have enjoyed cordial relations with individual Africans, he would not have regarded them as capable of civilisation, and he would not have supported their right to vote at all.
 Nor would he have stipulated in his final will of July 1899 that the scholarships that would famously bear his name should be awarded without regard for "race".
 And yet he did all these things.

 On domestic politics within Britain, Rhodes was a supporter of the Liberal Party.
 Rhodes's only major impact was his large-scale support of the Irish nationalist party, led by Charles Stewart Parnell (1846–1891).

 Rhodes worked well with the Afrikaners in the Cape Colony; he supported teaching Dutch as well as English in public schools.
 While Prime Minister of the Cape Colony, he helped to remove most of their legal disabilities.
 He was a friend of Jan Hofmeyr, leader of the Afrikaner Bond, and it was largely because of Afrikaner support that he became Prime Minister of the Cape Colony.
 Rhodes advocated greater self-government for the Cape Colony, in line with his preference for the empire to be controlled by local settlers and politicians rather than by London.

-Scholar and Zimbabwean author Peter Godwin, whilst critical of Rhodes, writes that he needs to be viewed via the prisms and cultural and social perspective of his epoch, positing that Rhodes "was no 19th-century Hitler.
+Scholar and Zimbabwean author Peter Godwin—whilst critical of Rhodes—writes that he needs to be viewed via the prisms and cultural and social perspective of his epoch, positing that:

+[Rhodes] was no 19th-century Hitler.
 He wasn't so much a freak as a man of his time ...
 Rhodes and the white pioneers in southern Africa did behave despicably by today's standards, but no worse than the white settlers in North America, South America, and Australia; and in some senses better, considering that the genocide of natives in Africa was less complete.
-For all the former African colonies are now ruled by indigenous peoples, unlike the Americas and the Antipodes, most of whose aboriginal natives were all but exterminated."

-Godwin goes on to say "Rhodes and his cronies fit in perfectly with their surroundings and conformed to the morality (or lack of it) of the day.
+For all the former African colonies are now ruled by indigenous peoples, unlike the Americas and the Antipodes, most of whose aboriginal natives were all but exterminated. [...]
+Rhodes and his cronies fit in perfectly with their surroundings and conformed to the morality (or lack of it) of the day.
 As is so often the case, history simply followed the gravitational pull of superior firepower."